Pomeranian Temperament: What's Good About 'Em, What's Bad About 'Em

-The AKC Standard says the Pomeranian is "buoyant in deportment... inquisitive by nature... cocky, commanding, and animated."
+The AKC Standard says the Pomeranian is "inquisitive by nature... cocky, commanding, and animated."

 That he is.
 Vivacious and spirited, bold and brash, the typical Pomeranian thinks he's "hot stuff."

-He is a sharp-eyed busybody who must check out every sight, sound, and activity and preferably tell you what he thinks about it.
+This sharp-eyed busybody likes to check out every sight, sound, and activity – and tell you what he thinks about it.
 He is delightfully alive and aware of everything going on around him.

-Keenly alert to approaching strangers, the Pomeranian requires early socialization so that he doesn't become sharp or shrill.
+Keenly alert to approaching strangers, the Pomeranian makes a great alarm dog.
+But this can easily get out of hand, so he requires early socialization so that he doesn't become sharp or shrill.

-Most are fine with other pets -- it is a tribute to their amiability that male Pomeranians can often run and play together with little or no bickering.
+Most Pomeranians are fine with other pets.
+It is a tribute to their amiability that male Pomeranians can often run and play together with little or no bickering.
 Some Poms, though, are bossy and will attempt to chase strange dogs, regardless of size.

 The Pomeranian is very bright and will look directly at you, cocking his head attentively.
 BUT he is not inclined to take orders from anyone whom he views as below himself in importance.
-Don't allow him to become possessive of his food or toys, and control barking from day one.
+So don't allow him to make the rules or you will lose control over his behavior.
+For example, don't allow him to act possessive of his food or toys, and control his barking from day one.

 This proud, self-possessed little breed won't meekly submit to mischief or rough handling and is not a good choice for children.